 No, they don’t.
 Actually, scientists usually do not agree.

 That’s how scientific progress is made.
-Only, as far as climate change is concerned, scientists actually do agree to an alarmingly high extent
+Only, as far as climate change is concerned, scientists actually do agree to an alarmingly high extent, around 98%.

 There is actually a consensus that the climate is changing and that, to a large part, it is happening because of human activity in general and the emission of greenhouse gases in particular.

-Among it’s a popular theme, to blame the sun for global warming.
+Amongst climate change deniers it’s a popular refrain to blame the sun for global warming.
 Yes, solar activity has a huge impact on our climate and the temperature of the earth, but it isn’t enough to explain what we’re currently seeing.